The universal Higgs fit: Model-dependent Higgs fits

 \subsection{Composite Higgs models}

 Models where the Higgs is composite often assume the further restriction, in addition to \eq{eq:loops}, of a common rescaling with respect to their SM values of the Higgs boson couplings to the $W,Z$ bosons and a common rescaling of the Higgs boson couplings to all fermions.
-These rescalings are usually denoted as $a$ and $c$, respectively: \beq r_t = r_b = r_\tau =r_\mu= c,\qquad r_W=r_Z = a. \eeq The resulting fit is shown in fig.\fig{fitac}a.
+These rescalings are usually denoted as $a$ and $c$, respectively: \beq r_t = r_b = r_\tau =r_\mu= c,\qquad r_W=r_Z = a. \eeq The resulting fit is shown in the left panel of fig.\fig{fitac}.
 We see that our approximated universal fit (dotted contours) reproduces very well our full fit (continuous contours).
 The best fit converged towards the SM; in particular data now disfavour the solution with $c<0$ which appeared in previous fits.
 Similar fits by the ATLAS and CMS collaborations are given in \cite{couplings}.
 The CMS result is similar to ours, while ATLAS has $c/a = 0.85^{+0.23}_{-0.13}$, due to their larger $h \to VV$ rates, which is compatible with our result at $1\sigma$ level.

-The reason is visualised in fig.\fig{fitac}b, where we show the bands favoured by the overall rates for Higgs decay into heavy vectors ($WW$ and $ZZ$, that get affected in the same way within the model assumptions), into fermions ($bb$ and $\tau\tau$, that get affected in the same way within the model assumptions) and into $\gamma\gamma$.
+The reason is visualised in the middle panel of fig.\fig{fitac}, where we show the bands favoured by the overall rates for Higgs decay into heavy vectors ($WW$ and $ZZ$, that get affected in the same way within the model assumptions), into fermions ($bb$ and $\tau\tau$, that get affected in the same way within the model assumptions) and into $\gamma\gamma$.
 We see that these bands only cross around the SM point, $a=c=1$.
 The full fit to all exclusive rates contains more information than this simplified fit.

-In fig.\fig{fitac}c we show the full $\chi^2$ restricted along the trajectories in the $(a,c)$ plane (plotted in the left panel) predicted by simple composite pseudo-Goldstone Higgs models in terms of the parameter $\xi= (V/F_\pi)^2$, where $F_\pi$ is the scale of global symmetry breaking.
+In the right panel of fig.\fig{fitac} we show the full $\chi^2$ restricted along the trajectories in the $(a,c)$ plane (plotted in the left panel) predicted by simple composite pseudo-Goldstone Higgs models in terms of the parameter $\xi= (V/F_\pi)^2$, where $F_\pi$ is the scale of global symmetry breaking \cite{models}, $F_\pi \approx 130.4$~MeV.